redabourial/deezer_assignement/docs/deployement.md

 ```
 # Deploying it
 Deployement assumes you already have a nginx reverse proxy for TLS termination and an accessible mysql database.
+The networking intricacies are left to you, the container will listen for incoming connections on port 8000.
 You must set the following env variables.

 | Variable                    | Description                    | Format                                    |